james-burt/pennineway/route.markdown

 A day of following long stone walls, with relatively little climbing to reach the bustling town of Hawes, home to the Wensleydale Creamery.

 # Hawes to Tan Hill (16 miles)
-The day starts with the climb of Great Shunner Fell, before descending into Thwaite.
+Immediately after Hawes is the village of Hardraw.
+Through the Green Dragon pub it's possible to reach Hardraw Force waterfall, which is the highest single-drop waterfall in the UK.
+From there comes a climb to Great Shunner Fell, before descending into Thwaite.
 The path comes close to Keld, where it crosses the Coast-to-Coast path.
 There are good views of the Nine Standard before the route meets the isolated [Tan Hill Inn](https://www.tanhillinn.com/) (528m/1,732ft), the highest pub in the British Isles.

 # Tan Hill to Middleton-in-Teesdale (16½ miles)
 The walk enters the North Pennines, passing through Sleightholme Moor.
 There is the option here of taking the Bowes loop for a break.